British Rail Class 31: Gallery

-31018, at the National Railway Museum in York, on 3 June 2004.
+31018, at the National Railway Museum in York.
 This was the first locomotive of the class to be built in 1957.
 It was withdrawn from service in 1976.
 It currently carries BR Blue livery.
 Note the absence of over-window head code panel, which were only omitted from the first few locomotives.

-31271 Stratford 1840-2001, pictured on 3 June 2004 at the York Railfest held to celebrate the 200th anniversary of railways.
+31271 Stratford 1840-2001 at the York Railfest held to celebrate the 200th anniversary of railways.
 Under the auspices of A1A Locomotives Limited, this locomotive spent the 2019 and 2020 seasons on the Llangollen Railway in North Wales.

-31128 Charybdis at Bristol Temple Meads on 23 July 2004.
+31128 Charybdis at Bristol Temple Meads.
 This locomotive was owned by Fragonset Railways, but hired to Wessex Trains to haul trains from Bristol to Brighton and Weymouth.